Investigating and Mitigating Failure Modes in Physics-informed Neural Networks (PINNs): Numerical Experiments

 where $\mathcal{D}$ is the residual form of our differential equation and $\mathcal{F}$ is the flux constraint along with Dirichlet boundary conditions $u(0) = 0.5$ and $u(1) = -0.5$.
 As mentioned in section \ref{sec:investigation_failure_modes}, we use a fully connected feed-forward neural network with four hidden layers and 20 neurons for this problem.
 Our network employs tangent hyperbolic non-linearity and has one input and two outputs corresponding to $u$ and $\sigma$.
 We adopt L-BFGS optimizer with its default parameters, built-in PyTorch framework \cite{paszke2019pytorch} and train our network for 5000 epochs.
 We generate $2048$ number of collocation points in the domain only once before training.
 To investigate the accuracy of our model, we present the results of our numerical experiment in Figure~\ref{fig:proposed_convection_diffusion}.

 Our model successfully learned the underlying solution as shown in Figure~\ref{fig:proposed_convection_diffusion}(a).
-From Figure~\ref{fig:proposed_convection_diffusion}(b), we observe that our proposed model adaptively learned to focus on regions in which flux constraint was difficult to enforce.
-We want to remind you that our PECANN model had difficulty learning those regions as can be seen in Figure~\ref{fig:conv_diff_u}(c).
+From Figure~\ref{fig:proposed_convection_diffusion}(b), we observe that our proposed model adaptively focused on regions in which flux constraint was challenging to enforce.
 Moreover, from Figure~\ref{fig:proposed_convection_diffusion}(c), we observe that our proposed approach produces smooth loss landscapes with a visible minimum that our optimizer was able to find.